introtothesam/Heat-Stress-Study/research-assessment.md

 Additionally, while building the logistic regression models for moderation, I asked ChatGPT for advice on how to structure a hierarchical or mixed-effects model that could capture temperature condition, personality traits, and their interactions.
 I initially wasn’t sure how to incorporate all variables (temperature, impulsivity, and aggression subscales) into a single model without either over-fitting or losing interpretability.

+**I mistakenly misunderstood the AI policy for this class and used AI to polish the language in my reflections, which I now realize is not allowed.
+AI should not be used to revise or generate any text in this project.**

 Optionally (for engagement points) reflect on your use of AI:

 For this project, AI helped me which R functions might be most useful for tasks like data simulation and for understanding different modeling strategies.
 However, for new/ outside class packages, I found it was best to consult the package reference manual or vignettes first, then refine my usage by asking AI clarifying questions.
 This two-step process ensured the final code aligned with good statistical practice and minimized errors while still benefiting from AI’s speedy suggestions.

+**I should construct my reflection in more detail using my own language, rather than relying on AI to improve clarity.**

 ## Overall requirements